Getting advice about money

-If you would like an assessment of your care and support needs, or if you look after someone and would like support, you should contact Adult Social Care.
+If you would like an assessment of your care and support needs, or you look after someone else and would like support, get in touch.

-You can also contact us if you are worried about someone else.
+You can also contact us if you are worried about an adult:

 If you have particular questions about your situation, a good start is to contact your local Citizen’s Advice Bureau.